-Regarding measures related to China's intellectual property rights protections, including the Administrative Ordinance, the U.S. made a request for consultation in March 2018 based on the WTO Agreement, and since no resolution was reached through bilateral consultation, in November 2018 the WTO dispute settlement panel was established (see U.S. Chapter '(1) 1974 Trade Reform Act Article 301 and Related Regulations' on page ([])).
+Regarding measures related to China's intellectual property rights protections, including the TIER, the U.S. made a request for consultation in March 2018 based on the WTO Agreement, and since no resolution was reached through bilateral consultation, in November 2018 the WTO dispute settlement panel was established.

-Furthermore, in June 2018 the EU requested consultation for measures related to China's technology transfer, including the management ordinance (in December, the consultation request was updated to expand the scope of the consultation).
+Furthermore, in June 2018 the EU requested consultation for measures related to China's technology transfer, including the TIER.